shamsoftware/sham-ssh/README.md

-# sham.software Mock SFTP API
+# sham.software Mock SSH API

-Mock SFTP testing library for running an SFTP server in process, using a local temporary directory
+Mock SSH and SFTP testing library for running an SSH server in process.
+SFTP uses a local temporary directory

 This library is still under development.
 Feel free to use, contribute but there could be changes to the API until it reaches 1.0 status.
 Of course, we'll try to keep breaking changes to a minimum.